-WWTW's exercise of its emergency authority to halt or prevent such a discharge; or
+(4) Any discharge of a pollutant that has caused imminent endangerment to human health, welfare or to the environment or has resulted in the WWTW's exercise of its emergency authority to halt or prevent such a discharge; or

-- (5) Failure to meet, within 90 days after the scheduled date, a compliance schedule milestone or a local control mechanism or enforcement order, for starting or completing construction or for attaining compliance; or - (6) Failure to provide, within 30 days after the date due, a required report such as a baseline monitoring report (BMR), a 90-day compliance report, a periodic self-monitoring report or a report on compliance with compliance schedules; or - (7) Failure to accurately report noncompliance; or - (8) Any other violation or group of violations which the program city manager, also known as the WWTW industrial pretreatment coordinator, or the city manager's designee, determines will adversely affect the operation or implementation of the local pretreatment program.
+(5) Failure to meet, within ninety days after the scheduled date, a compliance schedule milestone or a local control mechanism or enforcement order, for starting or completing construction or for attaining compliance; or

+(6) Failure to provide, within forty-five days after the date due, a required report such as a baseline monitoring report (BMR), a ninety-day compliance report, a periodic self-monitoring report or a report on compliance with compliance schedules; or

+(7) Failure to accurately report noncompliance; or

+(8) Any other violation or group of violations which the Program City Manager, also known as the WWTW industrial pretreatment coordinator, or the City Manager, determines will adversely affect the operation or implementation of the local pretreatment program.

+Slug Discharge refers to any discharge of a non-routine, episodic nature, including but not limited to an accidental spill or a non-customary batch discharge, which has a reasonable potential to cause interference or pass through, or in any other way violate the POTW's regulations, Local Limits or Permit conditions.